chloroken/HunleffTimerLite/README.md

 DIRECTIONS:

+	1) Before downloading, review the files found within.
+When dealing with OSRS, because of how bad account security can be, it's extra important to be careful when downloading stuff.
+In the case of downloading files designed to be executed, make sure you know what you're dealing with before you download and run them.
+This bundle (HunleffTimerLite) includes an AutoHotKey script (which can be opened with notepad), a bunch of .wav (sound) files, and this readme file.
+Make sure to always double check what you're downloading!

-	1) Ensure AutoHotKey is installed: https://www.autohotkey.com/
+	2) Ensure AutoHotKey is installed: https://www.autohotkey.com/

-	2) Download and run the hunleff.ahk script as admin.
+	3) Download and run the hunleff.ahk script as admin.

-	3) Activate the script with [F5] as Hunleff's first attack lands.
+	4) Activate the script with [F5] as Hunleff's first attack lands.

-	4) Reset the script with [F6] when finished.
+	5) Reset the script with [F6] when finished.

 NOTES: